ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * **Controller:** The controller that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.

+  * **Ignore Canvas With Tag Or Class:** A string that specifies a canvas Tag or the name of a Script attached to a canvas and denotes that any world canvases that contain this tag or script will be ignored by the UI Pointer.

 ### Class Methods

 #### SetEventSystem/1

   > `public static VRTK_EventSystemVRInput SetEventSystem(EventSystem eventSystem)`

   * Parameters
    * `EventSystem eventSystem` - The global Unity event system to be used by the UI pointers.
   * Returns